artghieri/A-Introduction-to-Python-3/guide.md

 <class 'str'>
 ```

-Moving forward, the exploration of strings will cover three key properties:

-1. **Characters:** Strings consist of characters, which can be individual letters or symbols.
-2. **Length:** The length of a string refers to the count of characters it contains.
-3. **Sequence:** Characters in a string follow a specific sequence, indicating each character's numbered position within the string.

 #

 ### String Literals

-Creating strings in Python involves enclosing text within quotation marks, whether single or double.
-For instance:
+In Python, strings are created by enclosing text in either single quotes (`'`) or double quotes (`"`).
+Both types of quotes are functionally identical, and the choice between them is often a matter of preference:

 ```python
 string1 = 'Hello, world'
 string2 = "1234"
 ```

-> ***Note:** Either single quotes or double quotes can be used to create a string, as long as both quotation marks are the same type.*

-Such text-surrounded strings are referred to as string literals, indicating their literal representation in the code.
-It's crucial to note that not every string qualifies as a string literal; for instance, user-inputted strings differ as they are not explicitly coded within the program.

-The quotes used to surround a string are termed **delimiters**, marking the string's start and end.
-When one type of quotes is used as the delimiter, the other type of quote can be used inside of the string:
+These are called **string literals**, as they are explicitly defined in the code.
+The key thing to remember is that you should use matching quotation marks at both ends of the string.
+Additionally, when using one type of quote to define the string, you can safely use the other type of quote inside the string without causing issues:

 ```python
 string3 = "We're #1!"